Can You Still Claim Homestead in Florida If You Temporarily Rent Out Property?

-The statue the client found expressly pertains to abandonment of “homestead for tax purposes.”
+The statute the client found expressly pertains to abandonment of “homestead for tax purposes.”
 The Florida homestead tax exemption is determined on January 1 of each calendar year.
-The statue says that rental and abandonment after January 1 does not affect the exemption for that year, but it may affect the exemption in future years.
+The statute says that rental and abandonment after January 1 does not affect the exemption for that year, but it may affect the exemption in future years.

 In contrast, the homestead protection from creditors is lost only after a homeowner permanently abandons the Florida property as his primary residence.
 The owner’s absence from the home does not affect homestead status so long as the debtor intends to return the home.

 There are Florida court decisions specifically dealing with temporary rental of a Florida homestead.
 For example, a bankruptcy court case held that a debtor could exempt a homestead property even though the debtor rented the property temporarily throughout the year.
 Another case said that a debtor who leased a Florida property most of the year while living out-of-state could protect the property as a Florida homestead because the debtor did not establish any other permanent residence.